Finding Chinese Vegetarian Restaurants in East Asia

 8. the original constitution of things; matter; elements

-Note a thread common to all these translations: the pure, simple, original, normal.
+A thread common to all these translations: the pure, simple, original, normal.
 White is without coloration, hence plain and austere, yet also viewed as pure.
-(Note that Chinese consider white the color of mourning, in the way that Westerners use black for mourning).
+(Note that in traditional Chinese culture, white is considered the color of mourning).

 The consensus I've gotten from Chinese speakers is that: